-An applicant and/or employee complaint of an alleged violation of this policy should be brought to [identify school position].
+An applicant and/or employee complaint of an alleged violation of this policy should be brought to the Executive Director.
+If the Executive Director is named in the complaint, it should be brought to the attention of Hope Broadway, LSC's HR Business Partner (hbroadway@palmettohrparners.com).
 APPENDIX C DRUG, ALCOHOL, AND TOBACCO USE AND POSSESSION POLICY